lukas884/LoginProject1/README.md

 "Rotten But Divine: High Meat and the Gateway to Other Realms"

 added "all articles" page. not nearly done but got started

+23.01.2025
+Styling for the all articles page is done, adding the footer and one or two other articles

+website may be done, everything i planned to add has been added